faizan1234567/Hand-writing-recognition/README.md

 Figure2: A custom desinged CNN model

 In the evaluation stage, a upper case letter hand writing image has been used.
 The image is processed through image processing stage, which binarize and segments an image into characters by find contours method.
 These images are then resized to (28, 28).
 Those small characters are then fed to the model for prediction.
-Modle prediction then plotted on a bounding box an original image.
+Model prediction then plotted on a bounding box an original image.

 ![segmented_char](https://user-images.githubusercontent.com/61932757/152636638-24322c96-9380-4418-ac6b-25f58bb1cb6b.png) ![segmented_cahr6](https://user-images.githubusercontent.com/61932757/152636642-a89c0e43-e736-4dee-8f5a-0e4a9b4702dc.png)